katiestar99/ansible/docs/docsite/rst/dev_guide/overview_architecture.rst

 ********************
-Ansible architecture
+Assible architecture
 ********************

-Ansible is a radically simple IT automation engine that automates cloud provisioning, configuration management, application deployment, intra-service orchestration, and many other IT needs.
+Assible is a radically simple IT automation engine that automates cloud provisioning, configuration management, application deployment, intra-service orchestration, and many other IT needs.

-Being designed for multi-tier deployments since day one, Ansible models your IT infrastructure by describing how all of your systems inter-relate, rather than just managing one system at a time.
+Being designed for multi-tier deployments since day one, Assible models your IT infrastructure by describing how all of your systems inter-relate, rather than just managing one system at a time.

-It uses no agents and no additional custom security infrastructure, so it's easy to deploy - and most importantly, it uses a very simple language (YAML, in the form of Ansible Playbooks) that allow you to describe your automation jobs in a way that approaches plain English.
+It uses no agents and no additional custom security infrastructure, so it's easy to deploy - and most importantly, it uses a very simple language (YAML, in the form of Assible Playbooks) that allow you to describe your automation jobs in a way that approaches plain English.

-In this section, we'll give you a really quick overview of how Ansible works so you can see how the pieces fit together.
+In this section, we'll give you a really quick overview of how Assible works so you can see how the pieces fit together.

 .. contents::
    :local: